*This post features PR Samples. See the end of the post for more details.

 Did you go to college and/or uni?
 Let me know your thoughts!

-*This post features this lovely notebook from Old English Company.
-They sell a range of stationary including greetings card, notebooks, planners and even homeware.
+*This post features this lovely notebook from the Old English Company.
+They sell a range of stationery including greeting cards, notebooks, planners and even homeware.
 For your chance to get 15% off your next purchase at Old English Company, use the code OESPECBR15 .
 This notebook was sent to me in exchange for a post.
 All college/uni views are my own.
 For more information, please read my disclaimer.

 I'm happy to hear that you're happier working, it seems to have made you happier and done good for your wellbeing!